Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: Introduction

 \section{Introduction}

-After the announcement of the detection of gravitational waves (GWs)\cite{GWAVE} by the LIGO and VIRGO observatories, and the captured image of the black hole shadow of a super-massive $M87^*$ black hole by the Event Horizon Telescope based on the very long baseline interferometry \cite{SAD1, SAD2} the physics of black hole has got renewed interest.
-A black hole shadow is a two dimensional dark zone in the celestial sphere caused by the strong gravity of the black hole.
-In the article \cite{SYNGE0}, Synge studied the shadow of the Schwarzschild black hole, which was then termed as the escape cones of light.
+The physics of black holes has got renewed interest after the announcement of the detection of gravitational waves (GWs)\cite{GWAVE} by the LIGO and VIRGO observatories and the captured image of the black hole shadow of a super-massive $\mathrm{M}87^*$ black hole by the EHT based on the very long baseline interferometry (VIBI) \cite{EHT1, EHT2, EHT3, EHT4, EHT5, EHT6}.
+The shadow of black-hole is well studied from the theory of General relativity.
+A black hole shadow is a two-dimensional dark zone in the celestial sphere caused by the strong gravity of the black hole.
+In the article \cite{SYNGE0}, Synge studied the shadow of the Schwarzschild black hole, which was then termed as the escape cone of light.
 The radius of the shadow of the black hole was calculated in terms of the mass of the black hole and the radial coordinate where the observer is located.
-In general, the shadow for a non-rotating black hole is a standard circle, whereas it is known that the shadow of a rotating black hole is not a circular disk.
-The different features of the black hole have been widely investigated for various gravity backgrounds adopting an almost similar approach based on classical dynamics \cite{KHS, AMARS, ATAMS, WEIS, ABDUS, FATS, UPAPS, GRENS, ZLIS, MGAS, GHOSS, SGGS, GSBS, KUMARS, MANNS, MKHOD1, MKHOD2}.
+In general, the shadow of a non-rotating black hole is a standard circle, whereas it is known that the shadow of a rotating black hole is not a circular disk.
+The different features of the black hole have been widely investigated for various gravity backgrounds, adopting an almost similar approach based on classical dynamics \cite{KHS, AMARS, ATAMS, WEIS, ABDUS, FATS, UPAPS, GRENS, ZLIS, STUC, MGAS, GHOSS, SGGS, GSBS, KUMARS, MANNS, MKHOD1, MKHOD2}.